On-Screen Keyboard Template 6.3

 want to reset default Alert Key to F2 or any other key.

-It is important to understand that you should not change anything at the procedure
+It is important to understand that you shouldn't change anything at the procedural

-level if you want to use global settings thought-out entire application of yours.
+level if you want to use global settings throughout an entire application.

-So we provide those prompts just in case you decide to do something really special.
+We've provided these prompts just in case you decide to do something special, say

-Say make one procedure to launch keyboard on right-click.
-Or call some
+for instance, make one procedure to launch the keyboard on right-click.
+Or call

-procedure to call Windows' calculator (calc) just for the sake of exercise.
-You can find
+procedure to call Windows' calculator (calc) just for the sake of the exercise.
+You can find the

-what other jobs you have found for that template.
+We'd particularly like to know what other jobs you have found for it!

-Copyright (C) 2002 Vivid Help Systems Pty Ltd
+Copyright © 2025 Vivid Help Systems Pty Ltd